Current Assistantship Descriptions

 The department welcomes applications for positions as Graduate Assistants.
-Successful applicants normally receive a stipend and/or a waiver of tuition.
 Graduate students in the languages typically work as a team with their supervisor to help teach lower-division courses during the spring and fall semesters on campus; graduate students in English and TESOL may be assiged teaching positions, or they may be assigned research-related positions, such as working for individual professors on various projects, working for UNI's Culture and Intensive English Program (CIEP), or working for the nation's oldest literary magazine, the North American Review.

 Generally, tuition scholarships and/or assistantships are assigned for one year for students in the languages and for one semester for students in English and TESOL.
 At the end of that period, students are encouraged to apply for a continuation of funding, or if they were originally denied funding, then for a new request for funding as deadlines approach.
 For the fall term, the application deadline is February 1; for the spring, November 1.